 Academic program review at Columbia State is conducted for the purposes of quality assurance, program improvement, and program and resource alignment.
-The process is a bi-level process, which provides for both annual review (Level 1) and five-year program analysis (Level II).
+The process is a bi-level process, which provides for both annual review (Level1) and five-year program analysis as necessary upon review of enrollment, retention, and program completion (Level II) or to complete a programmatic accreditation, academic audit, or peer review.

 Level I Review: Review at this level identifies trends within the program, provides information for local and state level review, and identifies significant program course problems requiring program adjustments or further review.
 The review is conducted annually for all programs as part of the strategic planning and budget process.
 It examines enrollment trends, student performance, levels of program support, and past evaluations and attempts to answer the question, "Does the program meet acceptable levels of performance?"
 The review is intended to provide early warning signals, which allow program faculty to deal with concerns before they become problems.
 Departures from a baseline rather than absolute numbers are important at this level.
-When the concerns appear to be of sufficient magnitude, the associate vice president for faculty, curriculum and programs or the executive vice president and vice president for academic affairs may require a more extensive, in-depth review, Level II, as a prelude to decision-making about the future of the program.
+When the concerns appear to be of sufficient magnitude, the assistant vice president for faculty, curriculum and programs or the executive vice president and vice president for academic affairs may require a more extensive, in-depth review, Level II, as a prelude to decision-making about the future of the program.